Inbibo/adonisfx_docs/docs/maya/simshape.md

 ## How to Use

 The AdnSimshape deformer is of great simplicity to set up and apply to a mesh within a Maya scene.
-The combination of a rest mesh, deform mesh and animated mesh allow the system to compute activation values which would drive the behaviour and inertias of the output skin mesh (simulated mesh).
+The combination of a rest mesh, deform mesh and animated mesh allows the system to compute activation values which would drive the behaviour and inertias of the output skin mesh (simulated mesh).

 ## Requirements

 To create an AdnSimshape deformer within a Maya scene, the following inputs must be provided:

   - **Rest Mesh (R)**: Mesh with no deformation or animation (optional).
-  - **Deform Mesh (D)**: Mesh with deformation driven by the facial expressions (optional).
+  - **Deform Mesh (D)**: Mesh with deformation driven by the facial expressions (optional, only if muscle activations with Adonis Muscle Patches is required).
-  - **Animated Mesh (A)**: Mesh with deformation driven by the facial expressions and animation result of the binding to the animation rig (optional).
+  - **Animated Mesh (A)**: Mesh with deformation driven by the facial expressions and animation result of the binding to the animation rig.
   - **Simulation Mesh (S)**: Mesh to apply the deformer to.
 This mesh can be the animation mesh or a separate mesh with no deformation nor animation.

 > [!NOTE]